valentat/GettingCleaningData/Codebook.md

   * `{statistic}` may be `mean` or `std` for standard deviation;
   * `{axis}` may be `x`, `y` or `z`.

+For actions taken to produce the tidy dataset from the original one, see the R script [`run_analysis.R`](run_analysis.R), comments therein and README of the original dataset.

+## Data description

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed the six activities